TalkControl/talk-control-revealjs-extensions/docs/specifics-slides.md

 ![](./imgs/speaker-two.png)

-for the version with 2 speakers, only 3 sub informations and only 3
+for the version with 2 speakers, only 3 sub information and only 3

 ## Transitions slides